grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image112.jpeg" alt-text="A close up of a circuit board.":::

-2.  **Install Button SW FPC PSA (Re-use only)** – This step is only required if you are reusing the original Button Switch FPC.
+2.  **Install Button SW FPC PSA (Re-use only)** – This step is only required if you're reusing the original Button Switch FPC.
 Remove the liner on the Switch FPC PSA provided in the replacement kit and apply the PSA onto the underside of the SW FPC.